-If either a D2-240, a D2-250-1, a D2-260 or a D2-262 CPU are used, all eight channels of input data can be collected in one scan.
-This is because the D2-240, D2-250-, D2-260 and D2-262 CPUs support special V-memory locations that are used to manage the data transfer which is discussed in more detail in the section on Writing the Control Program later in this chapter.
+If either a DL240, a DL250-1, or a DL260 CPU are used, all eight channels of input data can be collected in one scan.
+This is because the DL240, DL250-1 DL260 CPUs support special V-memory locations that are used to manage the data transfer which is discussed in more detail in the section on Writing the Control Program.